Salamek/chromium-kiosk/.docs/README.md

   HORIZONTAL_POSITION: 'center' # horizontal position on the screen
   VERTICAL_POSITION: 'bottom' # Vertical position on the screen
   WIDTH: 100 # Width of a bar in %
-  HEIGHT: 5 # Height of a bar in % works only for qiosk
+  HEIGHT: 5 # Height of a bar in %

-SCREEN_SAVER:
-  ENABLED: false  # is screen saver enabled
-  IDLE_TIME: 0
-  TEXT: 'Touch me'

 VIRTUAL_KEYBOARD:
   ENABLED: false